MuursaleenBats/GemBot/README.md

 flutter pub get
 flutter run
 ```
-## Usage Examples
+## Useful Prompts

+Here are some practical examples of how you can use Gembot:

 - **Open Applications**:
-- "Open Chrome"
+  - "Open Chrome."
-- "Start Visual Studio Code"
+  - "Start Visual Studio Code."
+  - "Open PowerPoint."

 - **Browsing the Web**:
-- "Open YouTube in Chrome"
+  - "Open YouTube in Chrome."
   - "Open Amazon.in in Chrome"

 - **File Management**:
-- "Create a new folder in Documents named 'Gembot Projects'"
+  - "Create a new folder in Documents named 'Gembot Projects'."

 - **Document Creation**:
-- "Generate a Word document with an essay on wildlife"
+  - "Generate a Word document with an essay on wildlife."
-- "Create a PowerPoint presentation on climate change"
+  - "Create a PowerPoint presentation on climate change."

 - **Code Generation**:
-- "Generate a Python code for prime numbers from 1 to 100"
+  - "Generate a Python code for prime numbers from 1 to 100."
-- "Write a Java code snippet to calculate the factorial of a number"
+  - "Write a Java code snippet to calculate the factorial of a number."

 - **Software Installation**:
-- "Install Zoom"
+  - "Install Zoom."
   - "Install Notepad++"

 - **Voice Interaction**:
-- "I am Blind" (to interact with TTS)
+  - "I am Blind" (to interact with TTS).
   - "Gemini" (Keyword to Start Listening)

 ## Technology Stack